benkeen/birdsearch.org/README.md

 ## Versions

 ### v2.1.0 - in development (Dec, 2016)
 Adding mobile support.

-TODO:
+Remaining TODO:
-- reset species filter when reduced to small screen [listen to resize event + set...]
-- get it working on Safari.
-- check over scenarios where search doesn't do anything.
+- *** check over scenarios where search doesn't do anything.
-- location errors
 - Notable results: clean up page

+Resizing down:
     - resizing down to mobile size doesn't update the height of the open panel.
+    - if both panels are open and you resize down to mobile, need to hide the locations panel.

 ### v2.0.0 - Oct 29th, 2016
 New everything!
 New UI, new code.
 Rewritten in React, Redux with a node backend.